xixixao/gump/README.md

 ---

-`serve` uses `browser-sync`, just give it the top directory of your app.
+`serve` uses `browser-sync`, just give it the top directory of your app and it will open a browser window with the app running.

 ```coffee
 task 'default', ['js', 'css'], ->